 In certain cases where the type of seizure is minimally intrusive, however, the Supreme Court has decided that a balancing test is more appropriate for determining the reasonableness of a search than the probable cause standard.
-In the case concerning DUI checkpoints, Michigan Dept. of State Police v.
+In the case concerning DUI checkpoints mentioned in the introduction to this article, Michigan Dept. of State Police v.
 Sitz, a majority of the Supreme Court Justices determined that the needs of the state to prevent drunk-driving accidents outweighed the minimal intrusion on sober drivers who just happen to get caught up in the DUI dragnet.
 Thus, the Justices argued, DUI checkpoints did not constitute an unreasonable search and seizure.

 Next Step: Hire an Attorney

 Navigating driving under the influence-related issues, especially DUI checkpoints, can be confusing.
 If you have an existing DUI or traffic law case, or just want to know your rights and responsibilities, you may want to consult with an experienced DUI or traffic ticket attorney.
 A lawyer in your jurisdiction can review your case and all the evidence to help you decide what to do next.